$14.94 sale price when purchased online

 About the Author

 Edith Wharton (1862-1937) was an American novelist--the first woman to win a Pulitzer Prize for her novel The Age of Innocence in 1921--as well as a short story writer, playwright, designer, reporter, and poet.
 Her other works include Ethan Frome, The House of Mirth, and Roman Fever and Other Stories.
 Born into one of New York's elite families, she drew upon her knowledge of upper-class aristocracy to realistically portray the lives and morals of the Gilded Age.
-Colm Tóibín is the author of eleven novels, including Long Island, an Oprah's Book Club Pick; The Magician, winner of the Rathbones Folio Prize; The Master, winner of the Los Angeles Times Book Prize; Brooklyn, winner of the Costa Book Award; and Nora Webster; as well as two story collections and several books of criticism.
+Colm Tóibín is the author of eleven novels, including Long Island, an Oprah's Book Club Pick; The Magician, winner of the Rathbones Folio Prize; The Master, winner of the Los Angeles Times Book Prize; Brooklyn, winner of the Costa Book Award; and Nora Webster, winner of the Hawthornden Prize, as well as three story collections and several books of criticism.
 He is the Irene and Sidney B. Silverman Professor of the Humanities at Columbia University and was named the 2022-2024 Laureate for Irish Fiction by the Arts Council of Ireland.
-He was shortlisted three times for the Booker Prize.
-He was also awarded the Bodley Medal, the Würth Prize for European Literature, and the Prix Femina spécial for his body of work.Dimensions (Overall): 7.98 Inches (H) x 5.38 Inches (W) x .85 Inches (D)
+In 2021, he was awarded the David Cohen Prize for Literature.Dimensions (Overall): 7.98 Inches (H) x 5.38 Inches (W) x .85 Inches (D)

 Weight: .71 Pounds